Meet the NZTIWF Board

 I started my career as a chemistry lab technician before moving into factory roles and operating processing plants.
 I have spent approximately 20 years working for large wet industries including Dairy, Edible Oils and Vegetable processing plants (amongst others) in a range roles.
-In addition to this I have also served as a union rep and have spent many years involved in on site Health and Safety systems and committees.

 I have been involved with WasteTRACK since its beginnings in 2005, as the company I worked for was an early trialist.
 I continued my involvement when I joined Liquid Systems in 2007, implementing and managing WasteTRACK.
 I am a trained Systems Auditor and since 2007 have been the Auditor for the Liquid & Hazardous Wastes Code Compliancy program, established by the Liquid and Hazardous Waste Operators Certification Council.

 I joined the NZTIWF committee in 2017 and look forward to helping the organization grow and achieve its goals.

 I have a science background, studied chemistry at Massey University and later working at the university for 15 years as a technician and tutor in the Department of Technology and Engineering.
 I was involved in the wastewater chemistry and microbiology programs as well as teaching meat microbiology and meat chemistry to meat industry leaders.